Hilo Farmers Market (tasty fruits, souvenirs, snacks & must try foods)

 Details to visiting the Hilo Farmers Market

-The big shopping days are on Wednesdays, and Saturday from 6am to 4pm with over 100 vendors
+The best shopping days to visit the HIlo Farmers Market are on Wednesdays, and Saturday from 6am to 4pm with over 100 vendors

 Kinoole Farmers Market